SESYNC-ci/handouts/README.md

 This repository works in conjunction with the SESYNC-ci/teaching-lab to provision a containerized, cloud platform providing software to participants during a workshop or short course.

-- The [teaching-lab repository](https://github.com/sesync-ci/teaching-lab) and [handouts](https://github.com/SESYNC-ci/handouts.git) repositories must be cloned into your research-home space.
+- The [teaching-lab](https://github.com/sesync-ci/teaching-lab) and [handouts](https://github.com/SESYNC-ci/handouts.git) repositories must be cloned into your research-home space.

-- Log in to docker01.research.sesync.org, and `cd` into the teaching-lab repository.
+- Log in to docker01.research.sesync.org, and `cd` into the teaching-lab repository in your research-home space.
 Your user will need to be in the `docker` UNIX group on this host.

   - Build the docker images defined by the Dockerfiles in the teaching-lab repo.
 Use `docker images` to see existing images, and `docker rmi <NAME>` and `docker image prune` to clean out existing images as needed before building.
     ```
     icarroll@docker01:teaching-lab$ make
     ```

-- Log into a host (eg. sshgw02.research.sesync.org) that can access `/nfs` and `cd` into the handouts repoisotry you cloned earlier.
+- Log into a host (eg. sshgw02.research.sesync.org) that can access `/nfs` and `cd` into the handouts repository in your research-home that you cloned earlier.
 Run `make` to get the data.
 One side effect of running `make` in the handouts repository is the creation of a data.zip, whose contents need to be made available to the `docker-entrypoint.sh` script that initializes the docker containers.
 A second side effect is processing the root/tmp/lab/users.txt file if it exits.
     ```
     icarroll@sshgw02:handouts$ make
     ```